 How to serve an apple crisp

-This easy apple crisp recipe tastes just as good on its own as it does paired with ice cream.
+This easy apple crisp in air fryer recipe tastes just as good on its own as it does paired with ice cream.
 You can also top it with whipped cream or caramel sauce.
 Like I mentioned above, I like it best when it’s served warm, but after it’s been stored in the fridge, it tastes just as good cold.

-Easy Apple Crisp with Oat Crumble
+Air Fryer Apple Crisp with Oatmeal

 - 6 medium apples, peeled and chopped